mykelalvis/FT/Traveller/NPCs/InvasiveSpecies/Okhotnikov.md

 ![[Okhotinikov_Portrait.jpg|200]]
 [[Okhotinikov_Portrait.jpg|Image]]

-The ducal heir, or ‘your grace’ as the Travellers are permitted to call him, is a competent outdoorsman, although by no means an expert, and an excellent shot.
+The ducal heir, or 'your grace' as the Travellers are permitted to call him, is a competent outdoorsman, although by no means an expert, and an excellent shot.

 He is obviously not a person who has ever wanted for anything in his life and he tends to inflict his elevated status upon those around him.